SchoolsRule Mendocino County

 Each year, SchoolsRule will distribute funds to Mendocino County school districts and charter schools on a per-student basis.
 Per pupil allocations will be determined based upon the California Basic Educational Data System (CBEDS) report for the prior fiscal year and distributed in the Fall.
 If the amount raised in a fiscal year is less than one dollar per pupil, funds will not be distributed until the following fiscal year.

 School districts and charter schools each determine how they will spend their annual allocation.
 Funds can be used to support curricular and co-curricular activities.
-Funds can only be spent in accordance with policies and laws that pertain to public school spending.
+Funds can only be spent in accordance with policies and laws governing public school spending.

-SchoolsRule operates as a program of MCOE.
-Donations made to or through a public entity like MCOE are tax-deductible under Section 501(a) of the Internal Revenue Code.
+SchoolsRule Mendocino County operates as a program of MCOE.
+Donations made to or through MCOE are tax-deductible under Section 501(a) of the Internal Revenue Code.
 Unlike many other tax deductions, there is no fixed “cap” on how much can be deducted for charitable contributions.
 In fact, to encourage charitable giving, the government allows individuals to deduct cash donations up to 60% of their adjusted gross income on their personal income tax returns.

 Main Contacts